nikhil1006/The-Battle-of-Neighborhoods-Hyderabad./README.md

 ## Methodology

-Firstly, we need to get the list of neighbourhoods in the city of Kuala Lumpur.
+Firstly, we need to get the list of neighbourhoods in the city of Hyderabad.
 Fortunately, the list is available in the [Wikipedia page](https://en.wikipedia.org/wiki/Category:Neighbourhoods_in_Hyderabad,_India).
 We will do web scraping using Python requests and ```Beautifulsoup``` packages to extract the list of neighbourhoods data.
 However, this is just a list of names.
 We need to get the geographical coordinates in the form of latitude and longitude in order to be able to use ```Foursquare API```.
 To do so, we will use the wonderful ```Geocoder``` package that will allow us to convert address into geographical coordinates in the form of latitude and longitude.
 After gathering the data, we will populate the data into a pandas DataFrame and then visualize the neighbourhoods in a map using Folium package.
 This allows us to perform a sanity check to make sure that the geographical coordinates data returned by Geocoder are correctly plotted in the city of Hyderabad.

 Next, we will use ```Foursquare API``` to get the top 100 venues that are within a radius of 2000 meters.
 We need to register a Foursquare Developer Account in order to obtain the Foursquare ID and Foursquare secret key.
 We then make API calls to Foursquare passing in the geographical coordinates of the neighbourhoods in a Python loop.
 Foursquare will return the venue data in JSON format and we will extract the venue name, venue category, venue latitude and longitude.
 With the data, we can check how many venues were returned for each neighbourhood and examine how many unique categories can be curated from all the returned venues.
 Then, we will analyse each neighbourhood by grouping the rows by neighbourhood and taking the mean of the frequency of occurrence of each venue category.
 By doing so, we are also preparing the data for use in clustering.
 Since we are analysing the _Shopping Center_ data, we will filter the ```Shopping Mall``` as venue category for the neighbourhoods.